pulumi/docs/content/tutorials/esc-managed-chatapp/index.md

 Here we have added three new ESC values `esc_org`, `esc_project`, and `esc_environment`, with the organization and environment pulled from the [ESC execution context](/docs/esc/environments/working-with-environments/#pulumi-contextual-information) directly.
 These are projected into the `ESC_ORG`, `ESC_PROJECT`, and `ESC_ENVIRONMENT` environment variables respectively.

+{{% notes type="warning" %}}
+**Project Naming:** The project name is not able to be derived from context, so we have to use a static value here.
+If your project name is something other than `default`, make sure to set this value to the name of your project.
+{{% /notes %}}

 We've also removed the environment variable projections for `API_KEY` and `MODEL` since we won't be accessing them that way anymore.

 Next we will need to ensure that the `PULUMI_ACCESS_TOKEN` variable exists in our shell.
 If you're an active Pulumi user or have been going through other tutorials, you may already have this set in your shell.
 Let's check for that using Bash's `env` command: